Immunotherapy Clinical Trial Aims to Combat Brain Cancer

 These clinical trial participants followed a therapeutic regimen that involves two discrete steps combining injection of Toca 511 into the tumor cavity during surgery and orally administered courses of Toca FC after surgery.
 Toca 511 is a retrovirus that selectively infects proliferating cancer cells and reprograms tumor cells with a chemotherapy-activating gene.
 Toca FC, which is given after surgery, is an extended-release precursor-drug that only gets converted to the active chemotherapy drug within infected tumor cells that have the encoded gene.
 Within the tumor micro-environment, the regimen selectively kills cancer cells and activates the immune system against cancer while leaving healthy cells unharmed.

-ANS is now recruiting patients with recurrent glioblastomas or anaplastic astrocytoma for Phase 2 of the trial.
+Altair Health is now recruiting patients with recurrent glioblastomas or anaplastic astrocytoma for Phase 2 of the trial.
 A patient may qualify for this study if he/she:

 - Has glioblastoma or anaplastic astrocytoma at 1st or 2nd recurrence (including this recurrence)